reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

 4) Enable the Docker provider and listen for container events on the Docker unix socket we've mounted earlier.
 However, new containers will not be exposed by Traefik by default, we'll get into this in a bit!
 5) Enable automatic request and configuration of SSL certificates using Let's Encrypt.
 These certificates will be stored in the acme.json file, which you can back-up yourself and store off-premises.

-IMPORTANT NOTE: You need to make sure that the required ports are opened, please check your firewall settings
+IMPORTANT NOTE: You need to make sure that the required ports are opened, please check your firewall settings.

 With this simple configuration, you get:
 * HTTP redirect on HTTPS